SarthakDandotiya/JDBC/README.md

-# JDBC-Basics
+# JDBC-Basic

-Basic MySQL Manipulation with JDBC
+Manipulating MySQL via JDBC

 > Bear in mind that this just the code, you will need to configue the packages and classes yourself